Samarthjadhavsj/Livestock-Ownership-Management-System/README.md

 ![Sublime Text](https://img.shields.io/badge/SublimeText-FF9800?style=for-the-badge&logo=sublime-text&logoColor=white)

 ---
+---

+✅ This version:
+- Includes **all tech logos/icons** (Python, Flask, MySQL, XAMPP, Bootstrap, Jinja2, libraries, IDEs).
+- Has **folder structure exactly as you requested** with explanations.
+- Clean, professional, and ready for GitHub.

+If you want, I can **also add a “Screenshots/Demo placeholders” section** with Markdown images so your README looks like a complete portfolio project.

+Do you want me to do that?

 ├── static/                  # Contains CSS, JavaScript, images, and other static assets for frontend design ├── templates/               # HTML templates used by Flask for rendering pages